Emily Parker (runner)

 Emily Jane Parker (born 11 August 2004) is a British middle- and long-distance runner and steeplechaser.

-Career
+Biography

-She is from Dorset, and is a member of Poole Athletics Club.
+Parker is from Dorset, and is a member of Poole Athletics Club.
 In May 2025, she won the 3000 metres competing for Team England at the Loughborough International in a personal best time of 9:06.89.
 She ran a 4:09.63 personal best for the 1500 metres at the British Milers Grand Prix in June 2025, finishing ahead of Holly Dixon and Lyla Belshaw.